bhaveshxrawat/rizz-em/README.md

 ## About the Project

 The app provides an interface that lets user the tell us about their crush, their likes, go-to places.
-The app also lets the user decide the vibe they are desiring out of the picku line.
+The app also lets the user decide the vibe they are desiring out of the pickup line.
 It combines the power of Gemini AI, and concise prompt engineering to give the best, creative, sometimes cheeky pickup line.

 ## Features